Isaac’s Keep’s values shape every aspect of the life of the church.

 MISSIONAL MANIFESTATION: A community of believers who seek to manifest the Gospel of Jesus Christ in the world by strengthening people in a Gospel-centered vision of God.
 As the sent people of God (Matt.
 28:18-20, Acts 1:8) we gather to worship the God of the Bible to fuel the spreading of His kingdom where God in His sovereignty has placed us (Jude 3, Acts 13:36).

-LIFE TOGETHER DISCIPLESHIP: A desire to strengthen the lives of fellow believers by teaching them to obey Jesus’ commandments (Matt.
-28:19), which grows believers in holiness and prepares them for ministry.
+LIFE TOGETHER DISCIPLESHIP: A desire to strengthen the lives of fellow believers by teaching them to love Jesus more and to make disciples (disciples making disciples, Matt.
+28:19), which grows believers in the gospel and prepares them to serve others.
 This is accomplished in the context of loving one another (John 13:34) and sharing life together (Acts 2:44-47).
 Focus on loving people, not programs.

 PRIESTHOOD OF THE BODY: A belief that each member of the church is part of the church’s vision and mission of redemption (1 Peter 2:9), and therefore has a vital ministry within the body that must be carried out in order for the body to function properly (1 Cor.
 12:12).
 The primary role of church leadership (pastor/elders) is to equip believers to carry out their mission of God in the world (2 Timothy 4:1-2).